Proven-Paradox/shaper-system/Handbook.md

 ## What you Need to Play
 ### Required:
+* An Arbiter.
+This is S3's term for game master; the person running everything other than the heroes.
+* At least one player.
 * Access to this page: https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md
 * Each player will need a [Character sheet](https://docs.google.com/spreadsheets/d/1SpLmm85PxUhJBP4AtJBr99vJqZO9HvnlGro7OmUJT9A/edit?usp=sharing)
 * A pair of 10 sided dice for each player (also called d10s).